Skip to Content

 • Work in Finland

-• Certificate of the right to work
+• Information about right to work

 • Working while your extended permit application is being processed